Undergraduate Catalog

 The primary purpose of the degree programs in the School of Education is to prepare candidates to become educational practitioners who engage in informed action that is grounded in knowledge and reflection; who are deeply committed to the highest standards of professional practice; who are able to adapt to emerging social, economic, and cultural landscapes; who are skilled in the use of technological tools that promote teaching and learning; and who are committed to empowering all learners.
 The programs provide students with a foundation of general studies, a scope and sequence of carefully designed professional courses emphasizing exploratory, experiential, student-centered teaching and learning, and extensive experiences observing and working with children in a variety of classroom settings.
 For programs that lead to a professional teaching license, field experiences begin early and gradually increase through the senior year, culminating in student teaching.

-The School of Education offers four degree programs:
+The School of Education offers five degree programs:

 1. Early Childhood Education, licensure (birth–grade 2) or non-licensure (ECH Gateway Credential)